-&lt;sup>69 Emil Birkert.
+NatureFriendsHistory I will try to sketch out the history of these two events and their backgrounds.
+70 Emil Birkert.
 Von der Idee zur Tat: Aus der Geschichte der Naturfreundebewegung.
 Heilbronn: Touristenverein"Die Naturfreunde", Landesverband Württemberg, [1970].
 46

-&lt;sup>70 One such example is J.L.
-Behmer, the American delegate at the 1975 NFI conference; presently living in Schwenksville, PA, he had joined the Vienna local in 1920, was then a leading official in New York, and now represented California; cf. "Protokoll des 9.
+71 One such example is J.L.
+Behmer, the American delegate at the 1975 NFI conference; living in Schwenksville, PA, he had joined the Vienna local in 1920, was then a leading official in New York, and now represented California; cf. "Protokoll des 9.
 Kongresses der NFI vom 26.-27.
 September 1975": 16.